apium-io/sui_flash/ReadMe.md

 **sui\_flash::profile — On-Chain Flash-Card Manager**
-*Hackathon Submission | Built on Sui*
+*Sui Overflow Hackathon Submission | Built on Sui*

 ---

 ## 🚀 Project Overview

-**SuiFlash** is an on-chain flash-card and study-buddy platform built for rapid prototyping in a hackathon setting.
-Leveraging Sui’s Move smart-contract framework, SuiFlash lets users:
+**SuiFlash** is a lightweight, on-chain flashcard application built on the Sui blockchain.
+It empowers users to create, own, and study digital flashcard collections directly from their Sui wallet.
+No centralized servers, no passwords, and no middlemen, SuiFlash lets users:

 * **Self-register** on-chain and manage their own profile object
 * **Create named collections** of flash cards (decks)